U.S. Senate candidate David Baria spent time in Oxford on Friday morning to appear on MSNBC’s “Morning Joe” as it aired live from Boure.

-Baria, a native of Jackson County, has been a Democratic member of the Mississippi State legislature for nearly 11 years and has been the Mississippi House Minority Leader for two years.
+Baria, a native of Hancock County, has been a Democratic member of the Mississippi State legislature for nearly 11 years and has been the Mississippi House Minority Leader for two years.
 He’s running against incumbent Republican U.S. Sen. Roger Wicker.

 Baria said he wants to see the state become more welcoming to college students and encourage millennials to become more engaged in elections.

 “College-aged kids are one of the major reasons why I’m running,” Baria said.
 “I have two daughters in college … I want Mississippi to be the kind of place where they want to live.
 Right now we’re not providing the right type of environment for young people.
 I see millennials being more engaged this go-round.
 I think that millennials have to be engaged.
 They have to understand that elections are important.”

 He said one of the ways the state can improve its image is by removing the state flag and creating a new one that is more inclusive of all Mississippians.

 “I’m an advocate of changing our state flag right away,” Baria said.
 “That’s something that can be done relatively easily.
 I know it would be painful; I know it would be contentious.
 But it’s relatively easy to do.
 It doesn’t cost anything to do it, and imagine what that would say to the world — that the state that was once called the most hateful place in America had decided to turn the corner.”

 He also said the country has to start changing the way it views drug and alcohol offenses on college campuses by focusing more on rehabilitation and mental illness and not simply treating people who use drugs like criminals.